k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 - https://cloud.k2view.com (used to get intrucstions via Mailbox from the K2cloud platform orchestrator)
 - https://nexus.share.cloud.k2view.com (used for fetching Fabric and k2-agent images)
-- https://github.com (used for fetching the deployments Helm charts)
+- https://github.com (used for fetching the deployments' Helm charts)
 - Cluster shall have access to your data platforms/DBs, as required by the project.

 > Note: Container images as well as Helm charts can be hosted in your repositories.
 If you consume them from there, please inform K2view team about it, so they can be configured in the K2cloud platform.